Assiniboine

 - Preservation Efforts

-- Preservation efforts focus on language revitalization, cultural education, and the documentation of traditions and histories.
+- Preservation efforts focus on language revitalization, cultural education, and community-led initiatives to maintain traditions.